paazmaya/sakugawa/README.md

 ## Version history

+* `v0.6.0` (2017-07)
+  - Minimum Node.js version lifted from `4.2.0` to `6.9.5`
 * `v0.5.3` (2016-08-08)
   - Start testing with Windows at AppVeyor
   - Move code coverage from `instanbul` to `nyc`
   - Document the default value for `--media-queries` command line option
 * `v0.5.2` (2016-07-10)
   - ~~Use `Object.assign()` for cloning AST object, #26~~, did not work as assumed
 * `v0.5.1` (2015-12-04)
   - Code coverage report at codecov #24
   - ES2015 variable usage.
 Was going to use destructuring, but it's not released yet in Node.js
 * `v0.5.0` (2015-11-16)
   - Limit the number of `@import` rules, #2
   - Version outputs only `0.5.0`
   - Require minimum of Node.js LTS version `4.2.0`
 * `v0.4.1` (2015-03-11)
   - One `var` too many in the previous release
 * `v0.4.0` (2015-03-11)
   - Preserve `@charset` rules, #5
 * `v0.3.2` (2015-02-25)
   - Minimum number of CSS sheets was not followed
   - Code coverage with unit tests at 100%, #1 and #8
 * `v0.3.1` (2015-02-23)
   - Use latest `css` version, namely `2.2.0`, which was release five days ago
 * `v0.3.0` (2015-02-23)
   - Possibility to specify minimum amount of generated CSS, #7
 * `v0.2.1` (2014-12-05)
   - Better documentation and command line bin path configured so now usable via global install
 * `v0.2.0` (2014-11-19)
   - Speed improvements
 * `v0.1.0` (2014-11-17)
   - Initial release with splitting against selector count and media query filtering

 ## License